 Step 2 – Content is Everything

-Ladies and gentleman, you’ve probably heard the statement that content is king.
+Ladies and gentlemen, you’ve probably heard the statement that content is king.
 I think content is way more than that.

 This is why you need to tell your story and post regularly on a variety of social media pages.
 You also need to use several mediums for your content.
-Here are some of the top ones –
+Using the best tools for digital marketing makes things even easier!
+Here are some of the top ones:

 What is missing in this equation?